Annual Drinking Water Quality Report - 2024

 Where does our water come from?

-Our water system serves approximately 2500 people through 32 service connections.
-Our water source is supplied to Alfred University from 2 different groundwater wells, owned by the Village of Alfred, which are located on Shaw Rd. in the Town of Alfred.
-The water is treated with Chlorine Gas at .4 MG/L prior to distribution.
+Our water system serves approximately 2,500 people through 32 service connections.
+Our water source is supplied to Alfred University from two different groundwater wells, owned by the Village of Alfred, which are located on Shaw Road in the Town of Alfred.
+The water is treated with Chlorine Gas at .4 mg/L prior to distribution.

 Are there contaminants in our drinking water?